Skip to main content

 #

-Do NOT try to install RSAT on a compromised machine to get these tools.
-That generates massive telemetry (Windows Update traffic, installer logs).
-If the tools aren’t there, use the PowerShell ADSI alternatives (see Section 5).
+Don’t install RSAT on a compromised machine just to get these tools.
+The Windows Update traffic and installer logs are loud.
+If the binaries aren’t there, fall back to the PowerShell ADSI method below.

 #